sxlxc/Hakyllsite/posts/basepacking.md

 \DeclareMathOperator{\polylog}{polylog}
 \DeclareMathOperator{\OPT}{OPT}

-Recently(actually, not that recent), I have been interested in the fractional version of matroid base packing and covering problems.

-As far as I know, there are few text books in combinatorial optimization cover topics in matroid base packing, while matroid base covering([matroid partition problem](https://en.wikipedia.org/wiki/Matroid_partitioning)) is everywhere.
+There are few text books in combinatorial optimization discussing topics in matroid base packing, while matroid base covering([matroid partition problem](https://en.wikipedia.org/wiki/Matroid_partitioning)) is everywhere.
 Packing and covering of trees in graphs is discussed in chapter 51 of [@Schrijver2004].

 # Base packing & base covering